Gounlaf/PowerRoute/README.md

 # PowerRoute
 Power route is a PHP routing system that can execute different sets of actions based in several components of the HTTP requests and is fully compatible with PSR-7.

+** Important note: ** PowerRoute is a work in progress, there is no versions yet and no BC checks are done during development.

 The configuration is formed by three main components and defines a binary tree:
 * Evaluators: The evaluators are the component that takes something from the request to be evaluated.
 * Matchers: This component receives the value from the evaluator and executes a check on it.